 - Health benefits (honey only)

-Thankfully, herbal preparations don’t contribute to large amounts of sugar going into the body at one time… even with frequent repeated doses.
+Thankfully, herbal preparations don’t contribute to large amounts of sugar going into the body at one time, even with frequently repeated doses.

 I’m not going to go into much detail on this whole process here, but if you’re more interested in the science behind this, check out this post I wrote on the topic!
 It’s fascinating!